sh-rodro/sh-rodro/README.md

 echo "What is " . $status . "?". "<br>";
 echo "I have No" . $status . "<br>";

-// But my output is wrong
+// My output is wrong

 ?>